Optical density, normalization, and growth rates

 Background on optical density

-The interaction of light within samples of suspended microorganisms will differ from light passing through concentrated solutions.
+Light passing through a culture behaves differently than light passing through a clear solution.
 Instead of being absorbed, light is scattered by the cells in suspension.
 This scattered light is measured as optical density (OD).
 As turbidity increases, more scattering occurs, resulting in a higher OD reading.

 Looking to calibrate for OD600 readings?
 Visit this page.